-It is noted that there were no complaints received by the Council in relation to dust issues from the Downer site during the 2017-2018 year.
+It is noted that there were no complaints received by the Council in relation to dust issues from the Downer site during the 2018-2019 year.

-Figure 3 Deposition gauge results at Downer EDI Works monitoring sites (July 2013 - July 2018)
+Figure 3 Deposition gauge results at Downer EDI Works monitoring sites (July 2014 - July 2019)

-A tabular summary of Downer's compliance record for the year under review is set out in Table 4.
+A tabular summary of Downer's compliance record for the year under review is set out in Table 5.

-Table 4 Summary of performance for Consent 4060-4, Downer EDI Works Ltd discharge of emissions to air
+Table 5 Summary of performance for Consent 4060-4, Downer EDI Works Ltd discharge of emissions to air

 Purpose: To discharge emissions to air from the manufacture of hot mix asphalt paving mixes and associated activities Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Exercised in accordance with the application Inspection Yes 2.
 Adoption of action likely to minimise adverse effects on the environment Inspection, liaison with consent holder Yes 3.
 Approval prior to alterations to plant or processes Inspection and liaison with consent holder N/A 4.
-Prohibition of recycled asphalt processing Inspection and liaison with consent holder Yes 5.
-Reduction of noxious emissions through six monthly burner maintenance Discussed during inspection Yes
+Prohibition of recycled asphalt processing Inspection and liaison with consent holder Yes

-Purpose: To discharge emissions to air from the manufacture of hot mix asphalt paving mixes and associated activities
+Purpose: To discharge emissions to air from the manufacture of hot mix asphalt paving mixes and associated

 Condition requirement Means of monitoring during period under review Compliance achieved?
-6. Operation using waste oil not permitted Inspection and liaison with consent holder Yes 7.
+5. Reduction of noxious emissions through six monthly burner maintenance sions through six thly burner Discussed during inspection 6.
+Operation using waste oil not permitted Inspection and liaison with consent holder Yes 7.
 Sulphur content of fuel Discussed during inspection.
 Diesel not used in asphalt plant Yes 8.
 Treatment prior to gas discharge Inspection found emissions captured and treated satisfactorily.
 No complaints received.
 Emissions monitoring undertaken twice during the monitoring period Yes 9.
-One stack emissions testing between 2016-2020 Review of documentation provided to the Council.
+Stack emissions testing between 2016-2020 Review of documentation provided to the Council.
 Plant conditions required for monitoring clarified N/A 10.
 Definition of methodology to be used for stack emissions testing Review of documentation provided to the Council N/A 11.
-Particulate deposition rate at site boundary Deposition gauge monitoring Yes With two minor exceedances 12.
+Particulate deposition rate at site boundary Deposition gauge monitoring Five of ten gauges above limit, but may be attributable to vegetation input 12.
 Objectionable odour or level of dust not permitted at site boundary Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 13.
 Definition of factors constituting an objectionable odour N/A N/A 14.
 Limit on suspended particulate matter at or beyond boundary No visible dust at boundary at inspection Yes 15.
 No noxious or toxic levels of airborne contaminants at site boundary Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 16.
 Control of ground levels of nitrogen dioxide Future monitoring as required N/A 17.
 Control of ground levels of sulphur dioxide Compliance previously demonstrated, and consent holder did not use diesel during year under review N/A 18.
 Minimisation of dust emissions from aggregate and crusher dust through treatment and shielding Inspection and observation when inspecting officer is in the vicinity of the site on other business.
 No dust complaints received Yes 19.
 Cleaning of yard Inspection and observation when inspecting officer is in the vicinity of the site on other business.
-No dust complaints received Yes 20.
-Duration of smoke discharges Inspection and observation when inspecting officer is in the vicinity of the site on other business.
-No complaints received regarding visible emission/smoke Yes
+No dust complaints received Yes